deta/programs/snipz/README.md

 Create your code snippet from the Snipz home page.

 Give it a name and a 'merge password', then hit 'create'.
-The 'merge password' holds the keys to your snippets destiny.
+The 'merge password' holds the keys to your snippet's destiny.

 ## Suggesting Changes